(This post was updated and expanded on May 3, 2017.)

-With the C.E.O. of Exxon Mobil now officially the president-elect’s nominee for Secretary of State, the oil and gas giant is being cast as a kinder and gentler fossil fuel behemoth.
-Here’s the New York Times’ weekend take:
+With the C.E.O. of Exxon Mobil now officially nominated for Secretary of State, the oil and gas giant is being cast as a kinder and gentler fossil fuel behemoth.
+Here’s the New York Times editorial board’s weekend take:

 [Rex] Tillerson assumed the role of chairman and chief executive of Exxon Mobil in January 2006, and during his tenure the company acknowledged, for the first time, the science underlying climate change.
 It has said it supports the creation of a carbon tax, which most Republicans have opposed, and it also supported the Paris climate agreement, a major focus of Mr. Kerry’s time in office.
 Mr. Trump has vowed to abandon the climate pact.
 In May, Mr. Tillerson told shareholders that “we believe that addressing the risk of climate change is a global issue,” adding that it would require the cooperation of governments, businesses and individuals.
 (Rex Tillerson, Exxon Chief, Is Expected to be Pick for Secretary of State, Dec.
 10, emphasis added)

 A modest carbon tax, say $20 to $40 per ton of carbon dioxide emissions, would aid lower-carbon natural gas in substituting for high-carbon coal, an outcome that would dovetail with Exxon’s gas-heavy but coal-light resource base.
-Whereas a robust carbon tax, one that would ramp up briskly and reach triple digits within a decade, would not only kayo coal but deal a heavy blow to oil and gas, partly by giving a big lift to carbon-free renewables, and also by shrinking overall energy demand.
+Whereas a robust carbon tax, one that would ramp up briskly and reach triple digits within a decade, would not only kayo coal but also deal a heavy blow to oil and gas by giving a big lift to carbon-free renewables and shrinking overall energy demand.